8fold/site-joshbruce.com/content/public/finances/building-wealth-paycheck-to-paycheck/20220101/content.md

 My primary financial institution has been my primary institution for almost 30 years.
 The president recently retired.
 I'm keeping an eye open for changes that might result to make sure they will continue to be my forever institution.

-My secondary financial institution is new, however, I believe if things go pear-shaped with my primary then I'll be able to easily convert the secondary to being my primary.
+My secondary financial institution is new, however, I believe it things go pear-shaped with my primary then I'll be able to easily convert the secondary to being my primary.

 My tertiary financial institution has been with me for almost 20 years.
 They handle my insurance policies as well.

 My primary credit card is with the secondary institution.
 My secondary credit card is through Apple and I've been using their other products and services for over a decade.
 My tertiary credit card is with the tertiary financial institution.
-My quaternary credit card is with my primary institution.
+My quaternary credit card with my primary institution.

 My business account is with the secondary institution as well.
 I'm looking to transfer the business credit card to them and close out the one I currently have; mainly because it's not with what I consider a forever-institution.

 I'm satisfied with my primary, secondary, and tertiary brokerage providers; however, they're all new to me, so, that could change at any moment.
 I've had a chance to interact with their customer service multiple times and have had no issues.
-My Roth [.Individual Retirement Account](IRA) was with my tertiary institution, however, I wasn't satisfied with the folks they sold that portion of their business to and I transferred those funds to my primary broker.
-Funny enough, the transfer of my IRA was done electronically, only took a few days, and a couple of phone calls.
+My Roth [.Individual Retirement Account](IRA) was with my tertiary institution, however, I wasn't satisfied with the folks they transferred it to and transferred it to my primary broker.
 I was lucky enough to discover a Traditional IRA as well, which was rolled into the primary broker.

-The HSA provider problem is being resolved.
+The HSA provider institution problem is being resolved.
 And I dissolved my relationship on that score.

 Dropped Intuit like a bad habit and shifted to various financial tools and providers I think I can stick with, including [Wave](https://www.waveapps.com) as the accounting replacement.
 While there are some issues, they're not nearly to the degree I was having with Intuit products; reminding me that just because it's popular or "professional" doesn't mean it's worth the investment (monetary or emotional).

 ### Major purchases

 Because I'm looking to reduce spending and increase savings I went ahead and purchased a lot of items during the year.
 New clothes, electronics, household items, and so on.

-This gave me a chance to look at average useful life and set up my paycheck distributions in such a way that when I need to replace those items, I'll already have the funds available.
+This gave me a chance to look at average useful life and set up my distributions in such a way that when I need to replace them later, I'll already have the funds available.

 ### Settling in on numbers